Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Preliminaries

 which can be computed given hypotheses $h_1,h_2 \in \mathcal{H}$.
 We can similarly calculate $\widehat{\varepsilon}^{\mathsf{S}}_s(h_1,h_2)$ at sources $s \in \mathcal{S}$.
-In our problem setting, devices are heterogeneous with respect to the fractions of labeled data they possess.
-Classifying devices with limited quantities of labeled data as sources implies their resulting hypotheses could generalize poorly to local unlabeled data as well as to any potential target domains.
+In our problem setting, devices are heterogeneous with respect to the fractions of labeled data that they possess.
+Classifying devices with limited quantities of labeled data as sources could produce hypotheses that generalize poorly to local unlabeled data as well as to any potential target domains.
 We thus desire a new analytical framework for classifying devices in multi-source to multi-target federated domain adaptation, which has to-date remained elusive in the literature.
 To this end, we first review some relevant theory for single-source to single-target domain adaptation in the next section.
 We then develop our framework in Sec.~\ref{ssec:theoretical_results}.